 Review: Blood and Daring: How Canada Fought the American Civil War and Forged a Nation.
 By John Boyko.
 Toronto: Knopf Canada, 2013.
 Pp. 355.

-This story of how the American Civil War brought the British North American colonies to form the Dominion of Canada is well known.
-Every Canadian history textbook covers the issue, as do previous specialist works by Robin Winks sixty years ago and Greg Marquis fifteen years ago.
-With the 150th anniversaries of both the end of the Civil War and of Confederation soon approaching, the need for a new work on Canada during this turbulent period would help.
+The story of how the American Civil War brought the British North American colonies to form the Dominion of Canada is well known.
+Every Canadian history textbook covers the issue, as do previous specialist works by Robin Winks in 1960 and Greg Marquis fifteen years ago.
+With the 150th anniversaries of both the end of the Civil War and of Confederation soon approaching, the need for a new work on Canada during this turbulent period would help both fields.
 John Boyko, a school administrator and author of five previous books, produced this book for that purpose.
 The result, however, is a major disappointment.
 The author contributes nothing new to the scholarship.
 Even if he intended it for the popular market, flaws in research, analysis and writing reduce its value considerably.

 Writing issues compound throughout this mess.
 The Civil War appears mostly as narrative in each chapter, save for the first which has no context at all.
 Boyko skips over the major events of the four year conflict with celerity.
 One suspects that he knew little about the subject before he started.
 His handling of Confederation is likewise thin.
 This book ends on a low note, with Boyko citing how Confederation yielded a “unique centralized parliamentary democracy governing a bilingual, multicultural, tolerant country with too much democracy and too few people, was underway” (p.
 304).
 The partisan nature of this statement needs no further commentary.
 Amateurishly researched and weakly written, Blood and Daring offers nothing to scholars and little to the general public.
 Its sole purpose is to capitalize on the sesquicentennials of the Civil War and Confederation.